 - Choose the course title “Standards of Conduct for Ministry with Children and Youth”

 - After reviewing, click on “I formally acknowledge that the above statements are true”.

 In subsequent years, volunteers are required to complete an online annual review to remain eligible to volunteer.

 I volunteered last year, am I still cleared to volunteer at this time?

 Yes, you are cleared if you have been cleared in the past.
-However, in order to remain eligible you must complete this year’s annual review, entitled “Abuse Prevention Refresher.”
-The annual review must be completed by December 1, 2011.
-On December 2, 2011 we will pull a report to verify who has completed their annual update.
-Beginning on December 2, 2011, you will not be allowed to volunteer until your annual review is completed.
+However, in order to remain eligible you must complete this year’s annual review; entitled “Preventing Sexual Activity between Young Children” The annual review must be completed by December 1, 2013.
+On December 2, 2013 we will pull a report to verify who has completed their annual update.
+Beginning on December 2, 2013, you will not be allowed to volunteer until your annual review is completed.